elte-fi/www-webprogramozas/pages/subjects/webprog-pti/zh/2019-20-1/mixer-eng.md

       - volume (name: `volume`, type: number, required, integer between 0 and 100, a multiple of 5, error messages:  `The volume is required`, `The volume has to be an integer`, `The volume has to be between 0 and 100`, `The volume has to be a multiple of 5`)
       - filters (name: `filters`, type: multiline text input, not required, one filter a line, no error messages)

     - b.
-Your application should be prepared for any of these elements missing from the POST request, or being present with an empty or a malformed value.
+Your application should be prepared for any of these elements **missing from the POST request**, or being present with an empty or a malformed value.
 In such a case, include the appropriate error message in an element with the `errors` class (it's okay to just `var_dump` the messages into this element).
 Don't show this element when the user first visits the page.